MetaMask/metamask-docs/wallet/tutorials/metamask-sdk-viem-wagmi.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

-# Using the MetaMask SDK with React and Wagmi
+# Create a React dapp with MetaMask SDK and Wagmi

 This tutorial walks you through creating a simple JavaScript dapp and integrating it with our MetaMask SDK.